sumeetmondal/sumeetmondal.github.io/_posts/2019-09-05-Spring_Cloud_Config_with_Spring_Boot_Microservices.md

 any config change in runtime and to update their state without shutdown.

 Notes:
+* If you have common properties across environment, you can use a file named {application}.properties.
+The property defined in this file will be overridden by any profile specific property file.
+An environment-specific properties will overriding the non-specific ones (like {application}.properties file).
+* Another important thing to note is, if client's active profile is not set (spring.profiles.active) the system will work with a profile named 'default' and will look for {application}-default.properties, so you can also set all your default or common properties in this file too.
+To summarize, any property in {application}.properties will be overridden by {application}-default.properties (if this file exist).
+If {application}-default.properties does not exist client will use values from
+{application}.properties.
+If spring.profiles.active is set, the profile specific file overrides any property values set by {application}.properties and {application}-default.properties but inherits non common properties.
 * In our cloud config server, we looked at a property 'spring.cloud.config.server.git.search-paths'.
 This is useful in cases where your properties files are not at the root of your repo OR you want the server to navigate at some folder to find the property files, you can also use placeholders like {application} or {profile} or some folder